doc4d/docs/docs/ViewPro/spreadsheet-function-reference.md

 |searchRange   |CellRef |->|Cells to search|

 The `FINDCELL` function searches for the *toFind* value in the *searchRange* range of cells and returns the reference of the cell in which it was found.
-This reference cannot be displayed, but can be used by other 4D View Pro functions that accept a cell reference (*CellRef*) as parameter.
+This reference cannot be displayed, but can be used by other spreadsheet functions that accept a cell reference (*CellRef*) as parameter.

 *toFind* must contain the reference of a cell that actually contains the value to find.